harlan-zw/unlighthouse/README.md

 Set a budget for all each category, scan all pages, know if any of the pages breaks the budget.
 Easy.

-Use the CI to upload your sites reports and access them all at any time, like <a href="https://inspect.unlighthouse.dev/">inspect.unlighthouse.dev</a>.
+Use the CI to upload your sites reports and access them all at any time.

 ### 🛠 Hackable